gobuffalo/docs/templates/docs/contributing.md

 The Buffalo team needs, and wants your help!
 We're doing our best to make the world a better place for Go web development, but we can't do it alone.

+If you want to contribute, please read this article first: [Contributing to Open Source Git Repositories in Go](https://splice.com/blog/contributing-open-source-git-repositories-go/).
+It shows how to configure your `git` environment to avoid common pitfalls.
+This article is recommended to all those who are looking to contribute to any Go projects.

 <%= title("The Buffalo Project") %>

 [https://github.com/gobuffalo/buffalo](https://github.com/gobuffalo/buffalo)